Crossing random walks and stretched polymers at weak disorder: Notation and results

 \subsection{Some open problems}

 In this subsection, we briefly discuss some points that are left untouched in the present work.

-\subsubsection{Stronger {modes of convergence}.}
+\subsubsection{Stronger modes of convergence}

 As already mentioned above, we expect our diffusivity results to hold also a.s.\ in the environment and in $L^2(\Omega)$.
-Such results are known in the directed case, as a consequence of the much simpler martingale structure~\cite{Bolthausen1989}.
-Furthermore, we expect the $\bbP^*$-a.s.\ validity of a local CLT, or equivalently, of a (random) Ornstein-Zernike type formula for long-range quenched connections, see the discussion at the end of Subsection~\ref{sec:ProofThmDiffusive}.
+Such results are known in the directed case, as a consequence of the much simpler martingale structure \cite{Bolthausen1989}.
+Furthermore, we expect the $\bbP^*$-a.s.\ validity of a~local CLT, or equivalently, of a (random) Ornstein--Zernike-type formula for long-range quenched connections; see the discussion at the end of Section~\ref{sec:ProofThmDiffusive}.

-\subsubsection{Invariance principle.}
+\subsubsection{Invariance principle}

 Once equipped with a local CLT and thanks to our good control on the path geometry, it should be mostly straightforward to obtain a full invariance principle for the path.